csubhodeep/dnl_task/README.md

 ```bash
 pytest
 ```
-Altenatiively you could run the test with coverage:
+Alternatively you could run the test with coverage:

 ```bash
 pytest --cov=src